Search

 Find rainbow trout in Minersville Reservoir.
 Beaver County Tourism

-Minersville Reservoir, the largest lake in Ramblers, is one of the best places near Beaver to cast a fishing line and reel in an 18-inch rainbow trout.
+Minersville Reservoir, the largest lake in Beaver County, is one of the best places near Beaver to cast a fishing line and reel in an 18-inch rainbow trout.
 The lake, covering 990 acres when full, nestles against the southern edge of the Mineral Mountains.
 As water temperatures warm during the summer, the lunker trout retreat to the cold depths so you’ll find more success angling from a boat, except in evening or morning when they surface near the shore.
 Smallmouth bass and wiper are also caught.
 Fisherman can only use artificial flies and lures and bait fishing is prohibited.
 A Beaver County campground with restrooms, showers, non motorized water rentals and paved boat ramp are on the south shore, although most of the shoreline lies on BLM public land.

 4. Off-Road Adventure on the Paiute ATV Trail and other great ATV Trails